Step-By-Step Guide: Swimming Starts Off Blocks

 Hi, my name is Dan.
 I am a professional swimming coach with 10+ years of experience.
 Here, I share swimming tips for beginners and advanced swimmers.

-Today, we will talk about swimming start.
-You'll learn:
+Today, we will talk about swimming starts.

 1. Swimming start technique